moritzheiber/laptop-provisioning/README.md

 - [https://github.com/moritzheiber/mitamae-plugin-resource-apt-repository](https://github.com/moritzheiber/mitamae-plugin-resource-apt-repository)
 - [https://github.com/moritzheiber/mitamae-plugin-resource-alternatives](https://github.com/moritzheiber/mitamae-plugin-resource-alternatives)

-I may or may add them as git submodules at a later point in time.
+I may or may not add them as git submodules at a later point in time.

 ### Testing